thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 ## Objectives

-* Explain what a cryptographic hash function is.
+- Explain what a cryptographic hash function is.
-* Explain why a cryptographic hash function is important.
+- Explain why a cryptographic hash function is important.
-* Explain what a salt is.
+- Explain what bcrypt is.
-* Explain why using a salt is important.
-* Explain the process of user registration.
-* Use Knex migrations to create a users table.
-* Use an HTML form to gather user information.
-* Add custom routes for user registration.
-* Use bcrypt to hash and salt passwords.
+- Register a user with a hashed password.

 ## What's cryptographic hash function?